Ronald-Boonstra/Ronald-Boonstra/README.md

 - 👋 Hi, I’m @Ronald-Boonstra
 - 👀 I’m interested in Gis, Oracle, databases, datawarehouses...
-- 🌱 I’m currently learning technical architecture
+- 🌱 I’m currently learning technical architecture and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Python
 - 📫 How to reach me ...

 <!---